NNPDF/nnpdf/doc/sphinx/source/vp/scripts.rst

 in the original directory.

 However, by default, fits that are download with :code:`vp-get fit` will be located in the NNPDF results directory.
-This is usually located in :code:`~/miniconda3/envs/<nnpdf env>/share/NNPDF/results`.
-Fits located in this directory can be renamed with the :code:`-r` flag.
+This is usually located in :code:`${XDG_DATA_HOME}/NNPDF/results`, which defaults to :code:`~/.local/share/NNPDF/results` Fits located in this directory can be renamed with the :code:`-r` flag.

 As an example, suppose the fit :code:`181109-si-nlo-central_DISonly` is located in the NNPDF results directory.
 It can be renamed, irrespective of the current working directory, using